Apollo3zehn/PureHDF/doc/filters.md

 }
 ```

+> [!NOTE]
-> Note: For `reading`, the filter will be selected automatically by the library as long as it is registered with the correct ID.
+> For `reading`, the filter will be selected automatically by the library as long as it is registered with the correct ID.

+> [!NOTE]
-> Note: For `writing`, the filter will be selected only if registered properly and then explicitly specified for the dataset to write (or you add it to the `H5WriteOptions.Filters` list).
+> For `writing`, the filter will be selected only if registered properly and then explicitly specified for the dataset to write (or you add it to the `H5WriteOptions.Filters` list).
 See [writing](writing.md) for more details.

 ## Supported Filters Overview